 Treating Ankle Fractures

-A cast may be used to hold the bone in its proper position for healing.
+A cast may be used to hold the broken bone in its proper position for healing.
 Sometimes the sections of broken bone must first be realigned.
 This is done by a process known as reduction.
 The type of reduction is based on how far the bone has moved from its normal position.

 If you have a clean break with little soft tissue damage, closed reduction will probably be used.
 Before the procedure, you may be given a light anesthetic to relax your muscles.
 Then your doctor manually readjusts the position of the broken bone.

 If you have an open fracture (bone sticking out through the skin), badly misaligned sections of bone, or severe tissue injury, open reduction is likely.
 A general anesthetic may be used during the procedure to let you sleep and relax your muscles.
-Your doctor then makes one or more incisions to realign the bone and repair soft tissues.
+Your doctor then makes one or more incisions to realign the bone and repair soft tissue.
 Screws or plates may be used to hold the bone in place during healing.

-Casting the Fracture
+Casting the fracture

-The Road to Healing
+The road to healing